-Typically, babies progress through these stages into early childhood but developmentally delayed children can progress through them much later.
-The stages, or capacities, beyond these first six are more advanced stages that can happen into the teenage years and adulthood in neurotypicals, and even in children with developmental differences.
+Typically, babies progress through these stages into early childhood but children on the autism spectrum can progress through them differently and/or much later.
+The stages, or capacities, beyond these first six are more advanced stages that can happen into the teenage years and adulthood.

-The good news is that anyone can continue to develop throughout their lifetime—it just might happen more slowly the older they are.
+The good news is that anyone can continue to develop throughout their lifetime.
 There is no rush in Floortime.

 It is also important to note that moving through the stages is not linear.
 You don’t necessarily master one and move to the next, then master that and move to the next, and so on.
 This is why we now refer to them as functional emotional developmental capacities rather than ‘levels’ in the model.

 More common is that children have holes in the early capacities of development as they move forward through the later capacities, and these holes are always something we work on supporting.
 We’ll talk about this a lot more going forward.
 Below are the first six developmental capacities, as described in the book Engaging Autism by Dr. Stanley Greenspan and Serena Wieder, PhD.